UWCubeSat/found/README.md

 For the distance flags:
 1. The image is just the path to the image we want to use.
 In this case, we reference an image we use in our test cases
-2. We then specify our calibration data, which we generated above
+2. We then specify our calibration data, which we generated from `tools.generator` (check out [our tools folder](tools) for more information)
 3. We can specify camera parameters, like the focal length (m)
 4. Or the pixel size (m)
 5. We then have our reference orientation, which we need to use in conjunction with our calibration data